 Des has been around the folk scene since a teenager but only plucked up the courage to start singing in clubs in the late seventies when he returned to his native town, Coventry.
-He has been a member of Earlsdon and Plum Jercum Morris sides and for a short time was the Foreman and then Squire of Plum Jercum and is known for singing at their events (eg Earlsdon Tour and Plum Jerkum Wassail).
-He performs solo and unaccompanied at local folk clubs in the area, is one of the MC committee at the Harbury FC and has been a regular MC at the Warwick Folk Festival.
-He was also a member of the Coventry Singer’s Circle.
+He has been a member of Earlsdon and Plum Jerkum Morris sides and for a short time was the Foreman and then Squire of Plum Jerkum.
+He performs solo and unaccompanied at local folk clubs in the area, was for some years one of the MC committee at the Harbury FC and has been a regular MC at the Warwick Folk Festival.
+He is also a member of the Warwickshire Singers’ Circle.

 In the last few years Des has sung with Ninepenny Marl (four-part harmony) and now with Thrup’nny Bits (three-part harmony), whose website is here, as well as with Sharp as Razors.
 While he has always wanted to learn a musical instrument this skill has sadly eluded him.
 Thus his singing has always been unaccomplished and Acapulco (one MC once introduced him as one of the best unaccomplished singers in Warwickshire while another club organiser introduced Ninepenny Marl as Acapulco).

 Those of you who have seen us before will know that we were originally a quartet.
 Alan Whitbread, who suggested that we get together to form Sharp As Razors back in 2009, died in March 2020 having not been well for some time, and Vaughan Hully has recently decided to haul down the sails and will no longer be performing as part of the group.
 It was good to sing and spend time with them both.